H-3D/h-3x/README.md

 ## Features

 - **Basic Shell**: A simple command-line interface to interact with the kernel.
+- **RTC System Call**: A system call that prints the Real Time Clock in UTC.
 - **Commands**:
   - `architecture`: Displays the system architecture (x86_64).
   - `bootloader`: Information about the bootloader (rust bootimage-generated).